bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So mostly we get to make use of this on any output that goes to you.
 So like, for example, if I have got an incoming HTLC to me, then it has to have a revocation path to you.
 That doesn't need to be locked by CSV.
-So that can be the key path spend.
+So that can be the keypath spend.

 Mark Erhardt: 00:07:43